liangzhaolz/presentations-publications/index.md

 ## Research

 ### Presentations
-2023 Conditions on Adaptation to an Unfamiliar Lexical Tone System: The Role of Quantity and Quality of Exposure
+2023 Conditions on Adaptation to an Unfamiliar Lexical Tone System: The Role of Quantity and Quality of Exposure [[poster]()]
   - Liang Zhao, Shayne Sloggett and Eleanor Chodroff
   - [ICPhS 2023](https://www.icphs2023.org), the International Congress of Phonetic Science
   - 7-11/August/2023, Prague, Czech Republic